 When getting more active, it is important to maintain a healthy diet and stay hydrated.

 More than half a million adults in the South West aged 40-60 struggle to get 10 minutes of walking into their daily routine.

-In Gloucestershire, almost 25% of adults over 16 are doing less than 30 minutes of physical activity per week.
-Compared to the national average, Gloucestershire is one of the most inactive areas.
+In Gloucestershire, over 20% of adults over 16 are doing less than 30 minutes of physical activity per week.

 Employees who are less active can have consequences on your company’s performance.
 This can include: